unifhy-org/unifhy/docs/_doc_src/tutorial.rst

 Data
 ~~~~

-`DataSet` exists to host all of the data required to run a `Component` of `Model` .
+`DataSet` gathers all of the data required to run a `Component` of `Model` .
 It is a dictionary-like object that stores references to `cf.Field` instances.

 .. code-block:: python
-   :caption: *Instantiating Dataset objects from a CF-compliant netCDF file.*
+   :caption: Instantiating `DataSet` objects from a CF-compliant netCDF file.

    >>> dataset_surfacelayer = cm4twc.DataSet(
    ...     'tests/data/dummy_surfacelayer_data_daily.nc'